 Transportation and Distribution – Regulated industries.
 Interstate transmission of natural gas.
 Management and operation of pipelines.
 Electric utility operations.

 Wholesale Energy Operations and Services - Energy commodity sales and services, risk management products and financial services to wholesale customers.
-Development, acquisition and operation of power plants, natural gas pipelines and other energy-related and communications assets including broadband services.
+Development, acquisition and operation of power plants, natural gas pipelines and other energy-related assets.

 Retail Energy Services - Sales of natural gas and electricity directly to end-use customers, particularly in the commercial and industrial sectors, including the outsourcing of energy-related activities.